Lithill/New-Egg-Champion-Website/readme.md

 #### Links:

 1) Test each link on the index page.
-Each link worked as expected on my screen width, and any links leading to external pages opened correctly in a seperate browser tab.
+Each link worked as expected on my screen width, and any links leading to external pages opened correctly in a separate browser tab.
 There is a known bug that sometimes the chevron link will not place the user where they expect when clicked.
 2) Test each link on the news page.
-Each link worked as expected on my screen width, and any links leading to external pages opened correctly in a seperate browser tab.
+Each link worked as expected on my screen width, and any links leading to external pages opened correctly in a separate browser tab.
 There is a known bug that sometimes the chevron link will not place the user where they expect when clicked.
 3) Test each link on the shop page.
-Each link worked as expected on my screen width, and any links leading to external pages opened correctly in a seperate browser tab.
+Each link worked as expected on my screen width, and any links leading to external pages opened correctly in a separate browser tab.
 There is a known bug that sometimes the chevron link will not place the user where they expect when clicked.
 4) Test each link on the quiz page.
-Each link worked as expected on my screen width, and any links leading to external pages opened correctly in a seperate browser tab.
+Each link worked as expected on my screen width, and any links leading to external pages opened correctly in a separate browser tab.
 There is a known bug that sometimes the chevron link will not place the user where they expect when clicked.
 5) Test each link on the history page.
-Each link worked as expected on my screen width, and any links leading to external pages opened correctly in a seperate browser tab.
+Each link worked as expected on my screen width, and any links leading to external pages opened correctly in a separate browser tab.
 There is a known bug that sometimes the chevron link will not place the user where they expect when clicked.
 6) Test each link on the thankyou page.
-Each link worked as expected on my screen width, and any links leading to external pages opened correctly in a seperate browser tab.
+Each link worked as expected on my screen width, and any links leading to external pages opened correctly in a separate browser tab.
 There is a known bug that sometimes the chevron link will not place the user where they expect when clicked.

 #### Quiz Form:

 1) Test the quiz form.
 I tried to submit the form without filling in any input fields.
 The form worked correctly and directed users to fill in the name field.
 I then chose a radio button and tried to submit the form.
 The form worked correctly and directed users to fill in the answer for the knock-knock joke.
 I then filled in both radio button and knock-knock joke.
-The drop-down answer is pre-filled, so users do not need to select that if they would like to submit the "100" option, and adding their email address is optional.
+The drop-down answer is pre-filled, so users do not need to select that if they would like to submit the "100" option and adding their email address is optional.
 The form then opens the thank you page in the same browser window.
 2) I tried to submit the form with only the knock-knock joke answer.
 The form then directs the user to select a radio button.
 Once selected, the form then opens the thank you page in the same browser window.
 ## Credits